halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 }
 ```

 The wrapper has other tools to simplify the SDK usage including automatically initializing the SDK client if it isn't yet initialized when you attempt to get a flag value and setting an anonymous user key if no user is passed.
 This is an example of where your own usage and preferences come in.
-For instance, you may want to throw an error if no user is passed to ensure that the developer always passes a user and cannot accidentally set an anonymous key.
+For instance, you may instead want to throw an error if no user is passed to ensure that the developer always passes a user and cannot accidentally set an anonymous key.

 Now when I use my wrapper, I can intialize the client, get the flag value and set a change listener all in a single line of code.
 In the below code, I: